Charles M. Lizza

 Representation of DePuy (a division of New Jersey-based Johnson & Johnson) in patent litigation against Stryker involving DePuy’s Pinnacle® and Duraloc® Acetabular Cup Systems, which have annual sales totaling approximately $200 million.
 Following a favorable Markman ruling for DePuy, Stryker conceded its infringement suit against DePuy and moved for a judgment pursuant to Fed.
 R. Civ.
 P. 54(b).
 DePuy successfully defeated that motion, which eventually led to Stryker withdrawing all of its infringement claims against DePuy.
 (News Article)

 Representation of Gilead Sciences, Inc. and Royalty Pharma Collection Trust against Watson, Actavis, and Sigmapharm in patent litigation involving the Letairis® brand drug product.
 Letairis® is an oral drug used for the treatment of pulmonary arterial hypertension with annual sales totaling approximately $595 million.
-This representation is ongoing.
+The case was settled in 2017 on terms highly favorable to Gilead.

 Representation of Celgene Corporation and Abraxis Bioscience, LLC against Actavis and Cipla in ANDA litigation involving Celgene’s Abraxane® brand drug product.
 Abraxane® is an injectable drug used to treat breast, lung, and pancreatic cancers, among others, with annual sales totaling approximately $1 billion.
 This representation is ongoing.

 Representation of BioMarin Pharmaceutical Inc. and Merck & Cie against Dr. Reddy’s and Par in patent litigation involving the Kuvan® brand drug product.
 Kuvan® is a drug used to reduce blood Phe levels in patients with Phenylketonuria with annual sales totaling approximately $60 million.
-This representation is ongoing.
+The case was settled in 2017 on terms highly favorable to BioMarin.

 Representation of Vivus against Actavis and Dr. Reddy’s in patent litigation involving the Qsymia® brand drug product.
 Qsymia® is a weight loss drug that uses a combination of phentermine and topiramate extended-release with annual sales totaling approximately $20 million.
 This representation is ongoing.
 (News Article)